Paranoid-Pufferfish/alexandria-library/README.md

-# NamePending
+# The Alexandria Library
 ## Concept
-NamePending is a University library management platform designed to optimize the process of renting and returning books, providing a REST API Microservice & a Webapp Interface for both administrating and managing books and rents, making it possible to integrate in other environnements, and developing native desktop/phone apps.
+*The Alexandria Library* is a University library management platform designed to optimize the process of renting and returning books, providing a REST API Microservice & a Webapp Interface for both administrating and managing books and rents, making it possible to integrate in other environnements, and developing native desktop/phone apps.

 ## Needs Analysis
 - A student/professor interface for managing rented books, showing delays and warnings, and offering the possibility to extend delays.